dCache/dcache-book2/config-billing.md

 The plot types are:

--   (Giga)bytes read and written for both DCACHE and HSM backend (if any)
+-   (Giga)bytes read and written for both dCache and HSM backend (if any)

--   Number of transactions/transfers for both DCACHE and HSM backend (if any)
+-   Number of transactions/transfers for both dCache and HSM backend (if any)

 -   Maximum, minimum and average connection time